tahina-netizen/zjlox/answers.md

 ## 3
 Even if Node.js return infinity when dividing by zero, it's mathematically invalid so a runtime error seems more adequate.

+## Chapter 8: Statements and State
+## 1
+It would involve tweaking the parser to allow expression as valid jlox source code.
+For the implementation, I chose to add a boolean flag to the parser to indicate if it's on REPL mode or not.

+## 2
+It would involve defining a special value for unitialized variables to differentiate them from variables initialized with null or assigned with null.

+## 3
+TODO